Witching Metal is the first

 Agent Orange (1989)

-album from Sodom, and it is usually the one that gets the most praise heaped upon it.
-This seems strange, since it is far
+full-length album from Sodom, and it is usually the one that gets the most praise heaped upon it.
+This seems strange, since

-inferior when compared to Persecution Mania, in just about every way.
-The songwriting
+it is far inferior when compared to Persecution Mania, in just about every way.
+The

-is inconsistent and the inclusion of a cover song kills the flow of the album, irreparably.
-Released in June 1989 on Steamhammer
+songwriting is inconsistent and the inclusion of a cover song kills the flow of the album, irreparably.
+Released in June 1989

-and the overall atmosphere lacks anything even remotely dark.
-The band was just going through the motions, making a fairly
+little cleaner, and the overall atmosphere lacks anything even remotely dark.
+The band was just going through the motions,

-generic Thrash Metal album, with no real sense of purpose.
-Even the title track is ruined with the mid-paced sections and
+making a fairly generic thrash metal album, with no real sense of purpose.
+Even the title track is ruined with the mid-paced

-the stupid samples.
-One would be urged to look past the imperfections and to try to take the album for what it is, except
+sections and the stupid samples.
+One would be urged to look past the imperfections and to try to take the album for what it

-for the fact that the band already presented a much better take on this style, under the title Persecution
+is, except for the fact that the band already presented a much better take on this style, under the title Persecution Mania.

 (11 Nov.
 2011)